scuzzydude/asimov/asimov.md

 From a systems point of view, neither eating out or cooking at home are efficient systems.

 A restaurant measures its value by how much food they sell.
 Restaurants profit by buying food at a lower cost than the consumer can buy it and then selling it for more than it costs to prepare and serve.
 They have systems in their kitchens that allow them to prepare food both faster and at a lower cost than one could do at home.
 You may be able to prepare a restaurant quality steak at home, but you can't buy steak at the same volume and store and cook it at the efficiency of a restaurant.
-More importantly, smart systems allow restaurants to predict and order their raw materials at volumes and costs are cost-efficient with less waste.
+More importantly, smart systems allow restaurants to predict and order their raw materials at volumes and that are cost-efficient with less waste.

 Cooking at home suffers from scale.
 Buying food at affordable volumes is not difficult, especially if you have a vehicle.
 Storing it is not difficult, especially if you have a deep-freeze in your garage.
 Preparing it isn't hard if you have big oven, a range, and a microwave.
 Washing up isn't hard especially if you have a dishwashing machine.
 The problem with all these scenarios is they stress the sustainability equation.
 All these appliances solve problems, as a system -- feeding people nutritious food in their homes, but they all do it in the most inefficient way.
 We consider them valuable to the places we live -- a home with a kitchen is a base standard of property wealth.